Britney Barker

 About Dana

-Dana Reynolds is the Program Director for the Grayson County Children’s Advocacy Center.
+Dana is the Program Director for the Grayson County Children’s Advocacy Center.
 Dana oversees the Forensic Interview and Family Advocacy programs at the CAC, conducts forensic interviews and is also responsible for reporting, data oversight and for ensuring the efficiency and quality of these critical services.
 Dana holds a Bachelor’s Degree in Social Work from Texas A&M University-Commerce.
 She began her career as a Child Protective Services Investigator in 2004 and has been the field of social work for the last 20 years.
 Dana joined the Grayson County CAC in 2014 as a Family Advocate and Forensic Interviewer before moving to her current position.
 Dana enjoys spending time with her husband and daughter.

 Sarah McKendree